smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 * 303 non-park trees (21%; difference: 83)
 * Largest-diameter tree in Broadway East (that's not in a park) has a 33" trunk and is 50' tall (1600 North Washington Street).
 It is in "good" condition.
 This tree is huge for this area, where most tree trunks are just a few inches across.
 But it would be middling in Roland Park (see below).
 * The tallest tree is 55' tall and 24" across, on the side of 1420 N. Milton Ave.
 "Good" condition.
-* The largest (height and width) poor condition tree is on the side of 1746 E. Lafayette Ave: 30" wide, 45' tall.
+* The largest (height and width) poor-condition tree is on the side of 1746 E. Lafayette Ave: 30" wide, 45' tall.

 #### Roland Park
 * 2,910 trees